 What is the One Health Pass?

-One Health Pass is currently available only via the web portal.
-It is an information system that is mobile responsive, and a web-based online platform.
-To use the OHP, all you need is a smartphone or tablet or laptop or personal computer.
-You can open the OHP using a mobile or computer internet browser.
+One Health Pass is currently available only via the web portal and there is no app available.
+However, the OHP is an information system that is mobile responsive and is accessible on smartphones, tablets, laptops or personal computers.
+In short, you can open the OHP using a mobile or computer internet browser.

 Who needs to register for the One Health Pass?

 As mentioned, all incoming travellers to the Philippines are mandated to use the One Health Pass registration system.
 This applies to: